SufyanAyaz/seng438-a5-group-08/seng438-a5-group-08.md

 # Assessment Using Reliability Growth Testing

+## Original dataset

+## All models and covariate

+## Result of model comparison

+## Range analysis

+## Plots for failure rate and reliability of the SUT for the test data provided

 ## Discussion on Decision Making Given A Target Failure Rate
 A failure rate refers to the frequency of failures occurring within a time frame, therefore, a target failure rate is the failure rate that is expected to be achieved by the SUT in order to demonstrate an acceptable enough level of reliability.